top of page

 What does a typical day at preschool look like?

 A typical day at preschool begins with drop off and a morning table top or carpet activity, then whole group circle time.
-Next is small group learning, followed by a healthy snack, recess, then open center free play.
+Next is small group/independent learning, followed by a healthy snack, recess, then open center free play.
 We end the day with another quick whole group circle time, or sometimes a dance party! *This can change depending on our themes, special visitors like the fire department, and holiday celebrations.

 What should I bring to preschool on a daily basis?